toddfoster/sharedprayers/content/liturgies/palmSunday.md

 > **Lord, have mercy.**

 Reader:
-> For the dying and the dead, and for those who mourn, let us pray.
+> For the dying and the dead, remembering... and for those who mourn, let us pray.

 **People:**
 > **Lord, have mercy.**